 Using our diverse creative backgrounds, we established Pittsburgh Moto to document custom bikes and builders from the Greater Pittsburgh area.
 Our hope is to fuel the local community by using our website and independent magazine as a source that showcases our region's motorcycle culture.

 From professional builds to simple garage projects, we strive to cover as many custom choppers, trackers, cafe racers, scramblers, and bobbers that we can.
 This is about an appreciation of Pittsburgh, the love of motorcycles, and the individuals that put their blood, sweat, and tears into building these fascinating two-wheeled machines.

 Pittsburgh Moto is produced by the Wild Native creative team of Kurt and Alexa Diserio.
 Kurt oversees the business operations, website, and magazine design.
 Alexa is in charge of the photography, shooting a combination of both film and digital.
 Any contributors are greatly appreciated and properly credited.

 The custom motorcycles we feature are located exclusively in the Greater Pittsburgh area.
 With a combination of the metropolitan statistical area and the combined statistical area, this includes eight counties in Pennsylvania, two in West Virginia, and one in Ohio.

-Our independent magazine is proudly printed in the United States on matte, velvet-finish paper with perfect binding.
-Each 60+ page issue typically features three to four custom builds from the region.
+Our independent magazine is proudly printed in the United States on top quality paper with perfect binding.
+Each 88+ page issue features custom builds, events, and interesting places from the region.
 We know that some of you still prefer the feel of a physical publication over a digital counterpart.
-So for those that continue to appreciate the artistry of print, we've made it our goal to release a new issue of Pittsburgh Moto every three months.
+So for those that continue to appreciate the artistry of print, we've made it our goal to release three new issues of Pittsburgh Moto every year.

 To learn more about what types of stories we feature or how you can help, please read the Contribute section of our Contact page.